3Hren/blacklog/README.md

 - [?]
 Inflector.

 # Features
-- [ ] Fast it its category (prove with benchmarks with and without meta).
+- [ ] Fast in its category (prove with benchmarks with and without meta).
 - [ ] Structured (examples).
 - [ ] Thread-safe and clonable (example).
 - [ ] Asynchronous + synchronous (benchmarks).